 Literally bullets, and maybe a 1-page branded PDF file with links to further documentation or video instruction.

-Check out my FREE Customer Communication templates for some more detailed examples that you can use and rebrand as your own.
+The Microsoft 365 Consultant’s Bundle contains detailed examples of customer communication templates that you can use and rebrand as your own.
 I also include a bit of additional instruction for the persons responsible for communicating the changes to staff.